segunak/charlotte-third-places/README.md

 # Charlotte Third Places

-A collection of Third Places in Charlotte, North Carolina.
+A collection of third places in Charlotte, North Carolina.

 ## Background